WelbornGroup/ELECTRIC/docs/installation.rst

     If you are using the Windows Operating System, we recommend the Windows Subsystem for Linux (WSL).

 To install ELECTRIC and MDI-enabled Tinker, you should have :code:`cmake` and a Fortran compiler installed.
-If you are using the `conda` package manager, you can clone the repository and use the provided `environment.yaml` to create an environment with the required dependencies (including Python packages) using the following command.
+If you are using the :code:`conda` package manager, you can clone the repository and use the provided :code:`environment.yaml` to create an environment with the required dependencies (including Python packages) using the following command.

 .. code-block:: bash